- Trend 1: The Dominance of Short-Form Video and Engaging Visual Content

 Here are some ways you can stand out in an increasingly competitive market:

 - Audience segmentation: Privacy concerns have made it tougher for marketers to target audiences by personal details like gender and past browsing habits.
-AI allows them to target users by current and predicted behaviors, rather than demographics.
+AI-driven platforms now focus on behavioral signals, intent, and predictive modeling rather than demographics.

 - Creative variation testing: Creatives can make a big difference in your ad’s performance.
 Today’s tools let you try different text and visuals, then monitor results to identify the ads that convert best.